telerik/fiddler-everywhere-docs/rules-presets/filters/hide-traffic-from-specific-processes.md

 Create a "Hide Traffic from Specific Processes" rule that sets the following matching conditions and actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**".
+1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**" pattern.
 Note that in this rule, we will use the negative statements to match and apply actions on anything but our targets.

 1. Match by a **Process** that uses a regular expression to match an application with a list of specific process names.